ordogod/TheColor/README.md

 Allows to go back to the initial color after that.

 ### Color Scheme
 Consists of two parts: color scheme with swatches and color scheme builder.
 List of the swatches has the current color (one that was proceeded with) as a seed.
 Other parameters of color scheme are configured from the builder.

 Allows to choose the mode of the color scheme: monochrome, analogic, etc.
 Allows to choose number of swatches to have in the color scheme.
 Allows to view *Color Details* for each swatch.

 ### Settings
-Contains list of user preferences.
-Changing values will change the behaviour of the features those items relate to.
+Contains items with values.
+Changing values will change the behaviour of the parts of the app those items relate to.
 Allows user to reset their preferences back to default values.

-Items (features) are listed below.
+Settings items are listed below.

 #### Preferred type of color input
-Allows to select a type of color input to be selected by default, on app startup in *Color Input*.
+Allows to select a type of color input to be selected by default (on app startup) in *Color Input*.
 This type will also be the first in the list of available input types.

 #### UI theme
 A color scheme of the application.
 The options are: